JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/index.md

 This is because PyCharm inferred the type of `Guardian`, thus speeding up your TDD.

 Oops, we had poor style on that.
-In my projects, I prefer a testing conventions for asserts with expected on the left, meaning `expected == actual`.
+In my projects, I prefer a testing convention for asserts with expected on the left, meaning `expected == actual`.
+While [Guido declined to designate a winner](https://mail.python.org/pipermail/python-dev/2010-December/106954.html), it seems [Kent Beck did](https://sourceforge.net/p/junit/mailman/message/3338997/), and Brian Okken's examples also use that.

 We need to flip that, but good news: PyCharm excels at such janitorial work.
-Click on the double-equal, hit `Alt-Enter`, and choose `Flip '=='`.
+Click on the double-equal, hit `Alt-Enter`, and choose `Flip '=='`:

+TODO Screenshot

+In fact, PyCharm will [obey a style](https://youtrack.jetbrains.com/issue/PY-27267) set by a project.
+Create a `pytest.ini` file at the root:

+`embed:tutorials/visual_pytest/tdd_flow/pytest.ini`

 ## Note

-If you're don't have PyCharm configured to use a font with ligatures such as Fira Code, you're missing out.
+If you're don't have PyCharm configured to use a font with ligatures such as JetBrains Mono or Fira Code, you're missing out.
 The double-equals symbol in this case is really slick-looking.

-Let's write a test for last name, causing `test_guardian.py` to finish like the following:
+Let's write a test for last name, causing `test_guardian.py` to finish like the following -- including the expected/actual ordering:

 `embed:tutorials/visual_pytest/tdd_flow/test_guardian.py`

 One last point: PyCharm's tool window for testing shows passing tests by default.
 If you don't want to see them, and focus on failing tests instead, click on the `Show Passed` icon to the right of the green play button.

-## TODO Ilya

-- Emphasize the IDE warns you about missing parameters as you construct an instance

-- Perhaps mention expected vs. actual and flipping https://youtrack.jetbrains.com/issue/PY-27267